lihak/KakaoTalkCordovaPlugin/README.md

 A plugman compatible Cordova plugin for the KakaoTalk(https://developers.kakao.com)

-Make sure you've registered your app with Kakao and have an KAKAO_APP_KEY
+Make sure you've registered your app with Kakao and to have an KAKAO_APP_KEY

 Cordova Install Note:
 ========================